 Find out more about our research & conservation efforts…

-Our research mission: “To facilitate and initiate research that contributes to species’ conservation and the welfare of animals in our care.”
+Our research mission is: “To facilitate and initiate research that contributes to species’ conservation and the welfare of animals in our care.

 Wildlife parks and zoos have an obligation to support and encourage research which will improve the welfare of captive animals.
 In addition, research at captive animal collections can generate knowledge on topics such as animal behaviour, physiology and reproduction.
 This knowledge can ultimately be used to assist species’ conservation.

-West Midland Safari Park’s Wildlife Team creates a list of priority projects annually.
+West Midlands Safari Park’s Wildlife Team creates a list of priority projects annually.
 On the list, we lay out the pressing questions we seek to answer about our animals and our site.

 Internal researchers, keepers, external researchers, and research students all contribute to getting these questions answered.
 We also contribute to projects initiated by external researchers from endangered species breeding programmes, other zoological parks, national and international conservation bodies and universities.